-But weddings can be loud, disorienting, and distracting, especially for your pup, so it’s important to prepare properly.
+But weddings can be loud, disorienting, and distracting, especially for your cat, rabbit, or pup, so it’s important to prepare properly.

-We asked around the office, and the following tips represent the combined both pet-ownership and wedding ceremony planning experience of the staff here at AMM.
+We asked around the office, and the following tips represent the combined pet-ownership and wedding ceremony planning experience of the AMM staff.

 If your cat doesn’t come when you call her at home, she probably won’t listen to you just because it’s your big day.
 (After all, she’s not a bridesmaid.)
 That’s why it’s so important to be realistic about what to expect, and what to aim for.
 If your kitty isn’t particularly sociable or well behaved on any regular day, perhaps it’s better to just include her in the wedding photos and opt to leave her at home.

+(Or a cat-person, rabbit-person, guinea-pig-person, or snake-person.)
 You want your guests to feel comfortable and relaxed, which is why it’s important to make sure that people who are afraid of certain animals, or perhaps allergic, are taken into consideration.
-That doesn’t mean your puppy should not be included, it just means that your guests should be able to know in advance so that they can avoid an aisle seat - and/or take their antihistamines for the event.
+That doesn’t mean your puppy or python shouldn't be included, it just means that your guests should know about your pet coming in advance, so that they can avoid an aisle seat - and/or take their antihistamines for the event.

 Including pets in weddings is a growing trend, and one that we strongly support!
 Just work closely and plan ahead with your officiant, guests, and venue(s), and then enjoy your wedding day with all of the folks you love -- even the furry, four-legged ones.